Kieran O'Regan: Playing career

 O'Regan was signed by Brighton and Hove Albion in 1982 from Tramore Athletic.
 Whilst at Brighton he gained 4 caps for the Ireland team in 1984.
 He played a season for Swindon Town before getting a transfer to Huddersfield Town A.F.C. in 1988 signed by his former Ireland manager Eoin Hand.
 He spent six seasons with Town making 199 league appearances.

-After a spell at West Bromwich Albion where he scored in the 1993 division 2 playoff final vs port vale,he returned to West Yorkshire to join Halifax Town.
+After a spell at West Bromwich Albion where he scored in the 1993 division 2 playoff final vs port vale, he returned to West Yorkshire to join Halifax Town.
 He jointly managed the side with George Mulhall from February 1997 to August 1998.
 During this time he was also the captain of the Halifax team who finished the 1997/98 as champions of the Football Conference.
 He became the sole manager in August 1998 following Mulhall's retirement.
 However, he lasted less than a full season in this role and was sacked in April 1999.

 International career

-O'Regan gained 4 caps for the Ireland team in 1984 during his time playing for Brighton.
+O'Regan gained four caps for the Republic of Ireland between 1983 and 1985.
+He made his debut on 16 November 1983 in the record 8–0 win over Malta at Dalymount Park.